moby/moby/docs/sources/reference/commandline/cli.md

 #### Removing tagged images

 An image can be removed by its short or long ID, its tag, or its digest.
-If an image has more than one tag, each of them needs to be removed before the image is removed.
+If an image has more than one tag or digest reference, each of them needs to be removed before the image is removed.

     $ sudo docker images
     REPOSITORY                TAG                 IMAGE ID            CREATED             SIZE